stanwood/handbook/README.md

 2. All active clients the PMs fill out a form from hubspot once a week to answer:
 Did you update the client about: budget, about blocker, about progress?
 3. After each major release, the client gets a short mail with asking for *Net Promoter Score* survey.
 Goal Score above 8.

-##### Measures:

-1. At least once a week: update the client about: *budget, blocker, progress*.
-2. Ask the clients how updated they feel (one NPS survey per release, one subjective PM estimation per week)
-3. Underpromise and overdeliver

-#### Objective 2: Project profitability above 50%

-##### Key Results

-1. Project profitabilty above 50% as measured by Toggl in BigQuery and Data studio

-##### Measures

-1. Weekly controlling with toggl timelogs and the burndown dashboard
-2. Push back unreasonable features (use the our Hubspot email templates therefore)
-3. Do not start before:
-    - Offer send & client signed budget
-    - Designs and Specifications
-    - Mock API from us
-    - Kick off with team & client

-#### Objective 3: Deliver projects in time

-#### Key results:

-1. 100% burn down (See company goals)

-##### Measures

-1. Sprint kickoff call week before sprint stats
-2. Give daily PM office hours during a sprint
-3. Seering the sprint
-4. 100% burndown of all sprint tickets (Dashboard, gitlab milestone 100%)

-# Goals 2020 [WIP]

-- Become more async

 # Responsibilities